 How to trade a divergence – the optimal entry

-I am a pure reversal trader and counter trend trades after divergences are my bread and butter trades.
-Over hundreds of trades I have confirmed with my records that by adding a moving average to my entry criteria, I can enhance the quality of my trades significantly.
+I am a pure reversal trader and early-trend trades after divergences are my bread and butter trades.

 Divergences are a powerful trading concept and the trader who understands how to trade divergences in the right market context with the correct signals can create a robust method and effective way of looking at price.